rnhc1000/springMongoDB/README.md

 ## _Features_

-The app has been coded using Java 21, Spring Boot 3.4.2, MongoDB 4.4.2, Maven, Javadoc, Reactive Spring MongoDB, Spring Webflux, Docker.
+The API has been coded using Java 21, Spring Boot 3.4.2, MongoDB 4.4.2, Maven, Javadoc, Reactive Spring MongoDB, Spring Webflux and Docker.
 <br />

 ## _Project Structure_